 Webinars - Harvesters' Nutrition Services team offers webinars on a variety of topics such as diabetes, hypertension, environmental cues encouraging healthier choices, foods to encourage, and food allergens.
 Recordings of these webinars can be found online in the agency resources section on Harvesters' website.
 These recordings are available to all agency staff, volunteers and board members.

-Short-term Project Coaching - The Nutrition Services team offers specific coaching to agency partners on short-term projects such as gardening, pantry set up, environmental cues encouraging healthier choices, staff and volunteer training, cooking demonstrations, healthy food procurement, health screenings, visual aids, and setting up a client choice pantry.
+Healthy Program Partnerships - The Nutrition Services team offers specific coaching to agency partners on short- and long-term projects such as gardening, pantry set up, environmental cues encouraging healthier choices, staff and volunteer training, cooking demonstrations, healthy food procurement, health screenings, visual aids, and setting up a client choice pantry.
 Additional information on this program can be found here.

 Recently, Harvesters began working with the Samuel Rodgers Health Center in Kansas City, Mo. to establish a prescriptive food pantry for patients with diabetes.
 These patients now receive a box of healthy nonperishable food items each month along with nutrition information.